Industrial Brake and Clutch Design General Guidelines

 Sample Calculation: Torque required to accelerate an inertia load of 5 lb ft. from rest to 1,800 RPM in 0.5 seconds:

 Start with a rough approximation of the dynamic torque, using the formula ((5 * 1,800) / (308) / .5)) = 58.44 lb ft.
-In the case of an electrically actuated clutch, the proper selection would be a model EMA0475, based on the table "Mechanical Data" found in Technical Bulletin 98, "Design Guidelines – Model EMA". (please contact CJM for our design guideline documentation).
+In the case of an electrically actuated clutch, the proper selection would be a model EMA0475, based on the table "Mechanical Data" found in Technical Bulletin 98, "Design Guidelines – Model EMA". (please contact CJM for our industrial brake and clutch design guideline documentation).
 For other methods of actuation, refer to:

 Verifying your model selection, complete the formula with the (WR2 clutch components) found in the technical reference mentioned: